ansible/workshops/provisioner/README.md

 If you want to license it you must copy a license called tower_license.json into this directory.
 If you do not have a license already please request one using the [Workshop License Link](https://www.ansible.com/workshop-license).

 For more extra_vars examples, look at the following:
-- [sample-vars.yml](sample_workshops/sample-vars.yml) - example for the Ansible Engine Workshop
+- [sample-vars.yml](sample_workshops/sample-vars.yml) - example for the Ansible RHEL Workshop
 - [sample-vars-networking.yml](sample_workshops/sample-vars-networking.yml) - example for the **Ansible Network Workshop**
 - [sample-vars-f5.yml](sample_workshops/sample-vars-f5.yml) - example for **Ansible F5 Workshop**
 - [sample-vars-auto.yml](sample_workshops/sample-vars-auto.yml) - example for Tower installation and licensing